ChrisSingendonk/ClientsideNetworkControl/README.md

 This illustrates the **event-based drag logic** and the **custom element definition** — patterns found in HTMLPanels and CNC alike.

-# Comparison to WebStatus.dev and Similar Projects
+# Comparison

-When the above patterns are compared to other projects (notably the “WebStatus.dev” and “Logdy.dev” environments referenced in Chris’s analysis), the overlaps are striking:
+When the above patterns are compared to other projects (notably the “WebStatus.dev” and “vaadin” environments referenced in Chris’s analysis), the overlaps are striking:

+In regards to WebStatus.dev's implimentation with Vaadin..
+This shows how similar or dissimilar these are from eachother and projects with similar goals but unique executions.

 - **Console & Fetch Interception:** Both codebases override `console` methods with the same strategy (mapping log types to UI categories, grouping events) ([wtf-/vaadinInWebstatus.txt at main · CSingendonk/wtf- · GitHub](https://github.com/CSingendonk/wtf-/blob/main/vaadinInWebstatus.txt#:~:text=Console%20Interception%3A)).
 They also wrap `fetch` and XHR in confirmation prompts.
 The analysis explicitly states that *“same override pattern, same `typeMap`, almost line-for-line match on message parsing and toast injection”* ([wtf-/vaadinInWebstatus.txt at main · CSingendonk/wtf- · GitHub](https://github.com/CSingendonk/wtf-/blob/main/vaadinInWebstatus.txt#:~:text=Both%20projects%20override%20browser%20console,is%20strikingly%20similar)).
 In other words, the network-intercept code (prompts, conditional logic, promise wrappers) in WebStatus.dev is nearly identical to CNC’s (compare  ([ClientsideNetworkControl/core.js at CSingendonk · CSingendonk/ClientsideNetworkControl · GitHub](https://github.com/CSingendonk/ClientsideNetworkControl/blob/CSingendonk/core.js#:~:text=const%20originalFetch%20%3D%20window)) ([ClientsideNetworkControl/core.js at CSingendonk · CSingendonk/ClientsideNetworkControl · GitHub](https://github.com/CSingendonk/ClientsideNetworkControl/blob/CSingendonk/core.js#:~:text=const%20originalXHR%20%3D%20XMLHttpRequest)) above with the description in  ([wtf-/vaadinInWebstatus.txt at main · CSingendonk/wtf- · GitHub](https://github.com/CSingendonk/wtf-/blob/main/vaadinInWebstatus.txt#:~:text=Network%20Interceptors%3A))).